IP address: IP versions

 Two versions of the Internet Protocol are in common use on the Internet today.
 The original version of the Internet Protocol that was first deployed in 1983 in the ARPANET, the predecessor of the Internet, is Internet Protocol version 4 (IPv4).

 By the early 1990s, the rapid exhaustion of IPv4 address space available for assignment to Internet service providers and end-user organizations prompted the Internet Engineering Task Force (IETF) to explore new technologies to expand addressing capability on the Internet.
-The result was a redesign of the Internet Protocol which became eventually known as Internet Protocol Version 6 (IPv6) in 1995.
+The result was a redesign of the Internet Protocol, which eventually became known as Internet Protocol Version 6 (IPv6) in 1995.

-IPv6 technology was in various testing stages until the mid-2000s when commercial production deployment commenced.
+IPv6 technology was in various testing stages until the mid-2000s, when commercial production deployment commenced.

 Today, these two versions of the Internet Protocol are in simultaneous use.
 Among other technical changes, each version defines the format of addresses differently.
 Because of the historical prevalence of IPv4, the generic term IP address typically still refers to the addresses defined by IPv4.
-The gap in version sequence between IPv4 and IPv6 resulted from the assignment of version 5 to the experimental Internet Stream Protocol in 1979 which, however, was never referred to as IPv5.
+The gap in version sequence between IPv4 and IPv6 resulted from the assignment of version 5 to the experimental Internet Stream Protocol in 1979, which, however, was never referred to as IPv5.

 Versions 1 to 9 were defined, but only 4 and 6 ever gained widespread use.
 Transmission Control Protocol (the protocol suite later referred to as TCP/IP) versions 1 and 2 were published in 1974 and 1977.
 Version 3 was defined in 1978, and version 3.1 is the first version in which TCP is separated from IP.
 Version 6 is a synthesis of several suggested versions, version 6 Simple Internet Protocol, version 7 TP/IX: The Next Internet, version 8 P. Internet Protocol, and version 9 TCP and UDP with Bigger Addresses (TUBA).